gvwilson/thirdbit/src/fiction/cloudherd/index.md

 where he had been contentedly whittling two hours before.
 The soldiers slid wearily off the cloud's back to stand among the spring-green ferns.
-The waiting villagers came forward to offer them blankets and hot tea.
+The waiting villagers came forward to offer them blankets and hot chai.

 "Get everyone up into the traders' hall," Iffy ordered crisply.
 "There's stew cooking,